 camp means to stay or lodge, whether in a tent, temporary shelter, vehicle or otherwise.

+[Regulation 35 amended: Gazette 9 Sep 2016 p.
+3878.]

 36. Unauthorized removal of property

 A person must not, without permission, remove from the designated land, or disturb or move, any article or property that is lying or left on the designated land and of which the person is not —